alexneargarder/BroforceMods/Releases/Swap Bros Mod/README.md

 # Swap Bros Mod

-This mod allows you to instantly swap bros at the press of a button, filter the bros you can spawn as, or always spawn as a single bro.
+This mod allows you to instantly swap bros at the press of a button, filter the bros you can spawn as, or choose to always spawn as a specific bro.

 ## Installation Instructions